curedao/docs/constitution/2-solution.md

 ###### Diminishing Returns?

-You might say “It seems more likely — or as likely — to me that drug development provides diminishing returns to life expectancy.”
+One might say “It seems more likely — or as likely — to me that drug development provides diminishing returns to life expectancy.”
 However, diminishing returns produce a slope of exponential decay.
 It may be partially responsible, but it’s not going to produce a sudden change in the linear slope of a curve a linear as life expectancy was before and after the 1962 regulations.